• Skip to primary navigation

 • Wall switch on/off control

-• Stainless steel 360° swivel lugs
+• Stainless steel, rust-free lugs

 Upgrade Pick: If you want to increase the power level then you can opt for the Badger 1hp disposal unit, which will increase the price considerably.
-This is very simple to the Badger 5, but has more power, and is technically part of InSinkErator’s Power Series of disposal units.
-This unit will be an inch taller than the Badger 1 or 5 and will require 10 amps to operate over the Badger 5’s 6 amps.
+This is very similar to the” Badger 5, but has more power, and is technically part of InSinkErator’s “Power Series of disposal units.
+This will be an inch taller than the Badger 1 or 5 and will require 10 amps to operate over the Badger 5’s 6 amps.

 InSinkErator Evolution Compact